 How Else Can You Reduce the Cost of Equity Release?

 There are some secrets to share on how to reduce the costs of equity release.
 Here are 4:

 - Downsizing protection – If you want to move to a smaller home, you won’t have to worry about early repayment charges that could cost you a fortune.

 - Interest repayments – While you not obligated to repay equity release in your lifetime, you can, if you want to.
 This will stop the interest from compounding, drastically reducing the overall cost of the loan.

 - Loan repayments – With some plans, you can pay back up to 10% of the loan annually.

 - Drawdown reserve – This means that money stays in a reserve, and you only pay interest on the cash you use.

 Got Questions?
 Check These First

-With all said, it’s essential that before you embark on the journey to taking out equity on your house, you get independent advice.
-A financial adviser will talk you through the specifics – including how much equity release will set you back – so you can figure whether it’s the right option for you.
+Overall, it’s essential that before you embark on the journey to taking out equity on your house, you get independent advice.
+A financial adviser will talk you through the specifics – including how much equity release will set you back – so you can figure out whether it’s the right option for you.

-In addition, now that you know, more or less, the expenses involved, use our equity release calculator to find out how much cash is tied up into your home.
+In addition, now that you know the expenses involved, use our Oct 2021 equity release calculator to find out how much cash is tied up into your home.
 Perhaps your dream retirement is closer than you think?